trbaker/geoTagMap/README.md

 3. From the Dropbox.com website, share your folder and copy the shared folder URL.
 4. Code block 1, line 6: Add "&preview=" to the end of the URL and insert into script below (baseDropBoxSharefolder=).
 It will look like: https://www.dropbox.com/sh/6icw00y0uuuiszc/AADIl61HVsZuzc5i3MuPZfv1a?dl=0&preview=
 5. Code block 2, line 5: Add your ArcGIS Online username, password and subdomain.
-6. A sample map output: https://edteam.maps.arcgis.com/home/webmap/viewer.html?webmap=561f05703fc8456d8ceb9240eeaf7e62
-7. Access your AGO account after running this script to find your new layer.
+6. Access your AGO account after running this script to find your new layer.
 Createa new map and add the layer to it.
 Set sharing as needed.

 -Tom, October 2018